litentry/PolkaSignIn/psp/proposal.md

 7. The target service validates the **Signed-Message**.
 If success, the target service should return the identity info to the client.
 The identity info SHOULD contain the token or session info so that the client can interaction with server later.

-8. The target service may further fetch data associated with the Polkadto address, such as from the Polkadot blockchain (e.g., PNS, Parachain), or other data sources that may or may not be permissioned.
+8. The target service may further fetch data associated with the Polkadot address, such as from the Polkadot blockchain (e.g., PNS, Parachain), or other data sources that may or may not be permissioned.

 <!-- ![Sign-in Flow](./imgs/Sign-in-Flow.png) -->